ekin-ceylan/medium-stats-vizor/README.md

 1. Go to your Medium Stats page: [`https://medium.com/me/stats`](https://medium.com/me/stats)
 2. You will see new **Refresh** buttons added next to each story.
 3. Click the button to fetch today's views and reads for that story.
-4. It also fetchs today's stats when the page first loads.
+4. It also fetches today's stats when the page first loads.

 ### Today Views and Today Reads Explained
 -   **Today Views:** _All Views (Member Views)_